-Ben Delaney asked me recently if I could write down a memory from the early days of Virtual Reality.
+In 2014, Ben Delaney asked me to write down a memory from the early days of Virtual Reality.
 Here it goes: